GabrielL92I/OpenVPNonMikrotik/README.md

 ![IPPOOL](https://user-images.githubusercontent.com/44748406/192097055-2a06074c-a66a-48a7-9ef4-022a829135a5.png)
  - Creation of the DHCP server.
 Good to have if you don't want to manually assing VPN ip addresses to the clients.
 'IP->DHCP Server'
 ![IPDHCPSERVER](https://user-images.githubusercontent.com/44748406/192097000-25147c4a-a62e-445a-a22b-682e6f744eab.png)

+2- Secondly, we have to create the firewall and NAT rule for the VPN to be able for the clients to communicate with the VPN Server.

+- Creation of the firewall filter rule.
+'IP->Firewall->Filter Rules'